-Investment strategy for 2013 – what’s going on in Investment Management?
-Quite simply after a couple of years sitting in cash, fixed interest and bonds, the appetite for the share market is returning.
+The investment strategy for 2013 – what’s going on in Investment Management?
+Quite simply after a couple of years sitting in cash, fixed interest, and bonds.
+The appetite for the share market is returning.
 Based on a recent Investment Management survey conducted by HSBC, 75% of global managers surveyed were holding an overweight view toward equities.
 Part of this may be attributable to more positive sentiment toward the global economy.

 Interesting statistic, but here’s the thing – what are you going to do?

-After a period of time where uncertainty and nervousness has effectively corralled investors into saving, at the expense of both property and shares, is it time for you to get back in?
+After a period of time where uncertainty and nervousness have effectively corralled investors into saving, at the expense of both property and shares.
+Is it time for you to get back in?

 The answer, in my opinion, is a resounding yes.
 That said, with care and caution as to what stocks to hold as always.

 So where else is the opportunity??
-Well the banks – ANZ in particular – are approaching their dividend season, so perhaps some exposure to this and the associated fully franked dividends may be part of your 2013 Investment Strategy.
-And then of course, we can layer on top of this, value add by selling calls, generating options premium.
+Well, the banks – ANZ in particular – are approaching their dividend season.
+So perhaps some exposure to this.
+And the associated fully franked dividends may be part of your 2013 Investment Strategy.
+And then, of course, we can layer on top of this, value adds by selling calls.
+Generating options premium.

 Actual Traded figures on BHP Calendar Spread*